lazergoat1/Portfolio/README.md

 ** IN PROGRESS **

 Single Realm is an in-progress 2D RPG that takes inspiration from Realm of the Mad God.
-Currently, you can fight enemies to gain XP and explore the games procedurally generated map.
+Currently, you can fight enemies to gain XP and explore the games endless procedurally generated map.
 The game has a procedural generation system that generates a new map every time you create a new world and a save and load system which allows your progress and world to be saved.
 In the future, it will have an inventory system and multiple enemy types.

 Project folder: Single Realm